 At present, we are working on several projects simultaneously, including:

-- and planning a sequence of Dialogue discussions, bringing together people who make theatre, write about it and love watching it to question the relationships we have with each other.
+- planning a sequence of Dialogue discussions for 2014, bringing together people who make theatre, write about it and love watching it to question the relationships we have with each other.

 We visit the Transform festival at West Yorkshire Playhouse, Leeds, and host a panel discussion on the subject of theatre's ability to transform cities and enliven communities.
 But it's a panel discussion with a difference.
 We call it The Speakeasy: five speakers sit around a long table, with the audience all around; at any point, audience members are invited to take a seat at the table and contribute to the conversation.
 The idea originates with performance artist Lois Weaver, who conceived the piece as a kind of staged dinner party: we hope to keep using this format, as the dynamic it creates in the room is fascinating.